For students

 Stop and fix

-Every time you hit a mistake, stop, mark it, and play that spot correctly three times before moving on.
+Play through your piece.
+Every time you hit a mistake, stop and mark it.
+Then play that spot correctly three times in a row before moving on.

 #86